phuoctan4141/python/pythonGUIs/Basic PyQt5 Features/Layouts/README.md

 🚀 Run  it!
 You’ll can now change the visible widget with the button.

-&emsp; Helpfully, Qt provides a built-in tab widget that provides this kind of layout out of the box - although it’s actually a widget, not a layout.
+Helpfully, Qt provides a built-in tab widget that provides this kind of layout out of the box - although it’s actually a widget, not a layout.
 Below the tab demo is recreated using QTabWidget.